-The Infrastructure Investment and Jobs Act (IIJA) changed the provisions for transit asset disposition [49 USC § 5334(h)(4)(B)].
-Vehicles that were purchased with Section 5311 funds, have a fair market value of \$5,000 or more, and are sold after November 15, 2021, are subject to the new provisions.
-Subrecipients may retain \$5,000 plus 20% of the sales price.
-DRPT will recoup 80%, and any additional amount is required to be returned to the FTA through DRPT.
-If the equipment is sold for less than \$5,000, the grantee still must inform DRPT.
-The proceeds are to be indicated in their General Ledger and noted as such.
+Disposition of equipment and supplies acquired using FTA funds is governed by both 2 CFR Part 200 and 49 USC § 5334(h)(4)(B).
+For vehicles that were purchased with Section 5311 funds or other Federal assistance, and no longer needed for a transit purpose, sold for \$10,000 or less, the subrecipient may retain the full proceeds from the disposition.
+If the proceeds are greater than \$10,000, then per 49 USC § 5334(h)(4)(B) the subrecipient may retain \$5,000 plus the percentage of the state and/or local share of any additional amount.
+Subrecipients must return the balance to DRPT as a pass-through to the FTA.
+In either case, selling or handling expenses are not permitted to be deducted from the amount returned or in determining the sale proceeds.
+If the equipment is sold for less than \$10,000, the grantee still must inform DRPT.
+The proceeds are the be indicated in their General Ledger and noted as such.
 These proceeds are to be used by the transit agency, for transit purposes.
+This applied to all dispositions on or after October 1, 2024.